marineb/marineb.github.io/_posts/2016-11-14-deploy_static_sites_with_git_to_servers_like_dreamhost.markdown

 $ ssh [username]@[yourdomain.com]
 ```

-Be sure to change `yourdomain.com` with the actal domain or server you want to connect to.
+Be sure to change `yourdomain.com` with the actual domain or server you want to connect to.
 Same for `username` obviously.

 You will be asked to enter your password (though here's is how to [configure passwordless login](https://help.dreamhost.com/hc/en-us/articles/216499537-How-to-configure-passwordless-login-in-Mac-OS-X-and-Linux)).